elgrons/PetesBakedGoodies/README.md

 ## Setup/Installation Requirements

 * 🍩 _Clone this repo._
-* 🍩 _Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "PetesBakedGoodies"._
+* 🍩 _Open your terminal (e.g., Terminal or GitBash) and navigate to this project's production directory called "PetesBakedGoodies.Solution"._
 * 🍩 _In the command line, run the command ``dotnet run`` to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal._
 * 🍩 _Optionally, you can run ``dotnet build`` to compile this console app without running it._

+## Test Instructions

+*🥐 _Using a shell program, navigate from the root directory, "PetesBakedGoodies.Solution," to the "BakedGoods.Tests" directory._
+*🥐 _Once in the "BakedGoods.Tests" directory, type into the command line: ``dotnet restore``_
+*🥐 _After the restore process is finished, type into the command line: ``dotnet test``.
+This will run all written tests and display the results in the console._

 ## Known Bugs